What to Do with a Cancer DiagnosisOn September 26, 2021 by Millerie Penbrock

 You should also ask your doctor about other diagnostic tests you may need, and you may even consider gaining a second opinion.
 These steps help to ensure that you receive the correct treatment you need to help battle this disease.

 In a perfect world, cancer is diagnosed and treated correctly and in a timely manner to help save a patient’s life.
 But what if you or a loved one is diagnosed and not given proper treatment?
 Or what if the signs of cancer are there but you were not referred to an oncologist?
 Unfortunately, the consequences of such actions may not be reversed.
-It is important to talk to a medical malpractice lawyer as soon as you suspect your doctor may have mishandled your cancer case.
+It is important to talk to Lever & Ecker as soon as you suspect your doctor may have mishandled your cancer case.

 HI!
 I'm Millerie, thanks for visiting.
 I hope you enjoy your read!